-Approximately 20% of the students complete the Noel-Levitz Student Satisfaction Inventory (SSI) in the spring of even numbered years.
-All college employees complete the Noel-Levitz Institutional Priorities Survey (IPS) during the same year.
-The SSI surveys are compared to other mission and size similar two-year institutions and national norms (see Category 7, Table 7.2-2).
-The results of the SSI and IPS provide information on the importance level that students and employees attach to each statement related to instruction or service, as well as a satisfaction level for each.
+Approximately 20% of the students complete the ACT Student Opinion Survey (SOS) in the spring of even numbered years.
+The SOS surveys are compared to other mission and size similar two-year institutions and national norms (see Category 7, Table 7.2-2).
+The results of the SOS provide information on the importance level that students attach to each statement related to instruction or service, as well as a satisfaction level for each.
 College leadership pays particular attention to all items that fall in the top 20 in importance and the bottom 20 in satisfaction.
 Those items identified as very important to students with low ratings of satisfaction are the focus of improvement efforts.

-The SUMMA student evaluation of instruction is administered to students in a minimum of one course for each FDTC instructor each year.
+Student evaluation of instruction surveys are administered to students in a minimum of one course for each FDTC instructor each year.
 The results are distributed to Department Heads who then meet with individual instructors to review survey findings.
 Positive comments and areas requiring improvement are referenced on the annual performance evaluation document.